Learning Objectives

 You’ll remember that the first step of the reading process, previewing, allows you to get a big-picture view of the document you’re reading.
 This way, you can begin to understand the structure of the overall text.
 The most important step of understanding an essay or a book is to find the thesis statement.

 Most readers expect to see the point of your argument (the thesis statement) within the first few paragraphs.
 This does not mean that it has to be placed there every time.
-Some writers place it at the very end, slowly building up to it throughout their work, to explain a point after the fact.
-Others don’t bother with one at all but feel that their thesis is “implied” anyway.
+Some writers place it at the very end, slowly building up to it throughout their work to create a more subtle or narrative effect.
 Beginning writers, however, should avoid the implied thesis unless certain of the audience.
 Almost every professor will expect to see a clearly discernible thesis sentence in the introduction.

 Thesis statements vary based on the rhetorical strategy of the essay.
 Thesis statements typically share the following characteristics: